Motivic integration and Milnor fiber: Hrushovski-Kazhdan style integration

 Note that \cite[Proposition~10.10(2)]{hrushovski:kazhdan:integration:vf} does not hold.
-This oversight has caused some issues for certain constructions in \cite{hru:loe:lef} that depend on it.
-These issues are now resolved in \cite{HL:modified}, and the modified constructions there are also crucial for this paper, which we shall recall below in due course.
+This oversight has caused issues for certain constructions in \cite{hru:loe:lef} that depend on it.
+These issues have now been resolved in \cite{HL:modified}.
+The modified construction will be summarized below.

-\begin{nota} For simplicity, we often drop the constant $\Gamma$-volume form $0$ from the notation.
-For instance, if $\bm U$ is an object of $\RV[*]$ then it may also denote the object $(\bm U, 0)$ of $\mgRV[*]$. \end{nota}